SomiaNasir/Incremental-Data-load-in-Delta-table-with-event-driven-architecture/README.md

 2. External tables & volumes in a catalog are stored in custom GCS buckets you link to UC.
 These are not auto-created — you bring your own, set IAM, and register them in Unity Catalog.

 3. The two workspace buckets (databricks-<workspace-id> and databricks-<workspace-id>-system) are for operational and DBFS use — not for production data under Unity Catalog.

+# External Location (Volume)

 Next up is registering 'for_incremental_load' bucket in databricks.
 Before adding this location as external location, we need to set up storage credentials first (catalog --> External Data --> Credentials).
 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/69d67969-144c-48e4-81d6-956a02433fd8" />